Yacht Race to start near Sault Ste. Marie, end in Minnesota

 “The race started in 1969, this is the 50th year, but not the 50th running.
-It’s the 26th running,” Henry of the biennialevent.
+It’s the 26th running,” said Henry of the biennialevent in 2019.
 “Race organizers started it with the intent of it being a friendly race.”

 White Pine, Mich. natives John Pierpoint’s and Jack Soetebier’s original friendly challenge is what turned into the official race.
 In total 22 sailing yachts from all over the Great Lake showed up for the first event with the winning ship completing the journey in 84 hours.